 I started riding when my weight topped out at 230 lb.
-Me over 200 pounds.
+I was over 200 pounds.
 I couldn’t believe it.
-I knew I needed to do something so i started riding.
+I knew I needed to do something so I started riding.
 After two years of ride, I have managed to keep the weight off.

 To stay motivated, I’ve entered a number of charity rides.
 Each one I would push myself a little harder and a little farther.
-I’ve complete a 30 mile,100k ride and two century rides.
-But I started to get worry that just adding distance wouldn’t be enough to keep me going.
+I’ve completed a 30 mile,100k ride, and two century rides.
+But I started to get worried that just adding distance wouldn’t be enough to keep me going.

 I decided that I was going to do it.
-But where do i start.
-I first i need to get on a team.
+But where do I start?
+First I need to get on a team.
 I joined a bike club down in Fayetteville, Health South Racing/Phat Tire bike club.
 But I soon found out that 8:00 am rides in Fayetteville weren’t really realistic for me.
 I found a beginning group in Bentonville Saturday morning that worked out great.
 Nice bunch of guys and they were about my speed.
-After ride a summer with them I managed to get my speed up from around 15 mph to 16-17 mph.
+After riding a summer with them I managed to get my speed up from around 15 mph to 16-17 mph.

 Then in November, I got an email from the team asking who was going to race in Cat 5 this year.
 They were going to start training the Cat 5 guys and I thought this would be a great time for me to start.

-So I’ve started training and January 1 I’m going to get my race card.
+So I’ve started training and on January 1 I’m going to get my race card.
 We’ll just have to see what happens.
-I’ve pretty nervous, down right scared.
+I’ve pretty nervous, downright scared.
 But I’ll take it one step at a time and one ride at a time.
 Next up the plan.